Mathew-Estafanous/Desktop-Poro/README.md

 Research has shown that virtual pets are able to promote learning, collaboration, and empathy among users.
-The importance of these skills in our daily lives cannot be stressed enough, whether we are taking care of family members, working on a project with others, or developing relationships with people.
+The importance of these skills in our daily lives cannot be stressed enough, whether we are taking care of family members, working on a project with others, or developing lifelong relationships with people.
 As social creatures, humans crave interactions—it is the base upon which we function.

-It's always nice to have someone accompany you in front of your computer even as you're rushing to complete an assignment by the deadline or watching... educational videos.
+It's always nice to have someone accompany you in front of your computer even as you're rushing to complete an assignment by the deadline or binging Youtube and Netflix videos.
 What's even cooler is being able to witness that someone grow with you throughout time and develop a bond with you!

+Not to mention children would **absolutely** love to have a companion on their computer screen!
+This is a fun way to bring the magic of programming to them!
+By having a fluffy creature living on their computer screen, they would feel like the *coolest* kid on the planet!
+We bet you they would.

 This is a fun project we decided to create to bring a smile to people, especially during these lonely times in quarantine.
 We hope you enjoy!